SOCOM U.S. Navy SEALs: Combined Assault

-SOCOM U.S. Navy SEALs: Combined Assault is a tactical shooter video game developed by Zipper Interactive and published by Sony Computer Entertainment for PlayStation 2.
+SOCOM U.S. Navy SEALs: Combined Assault is a tactical third-person shooter video game developed by Zipper Interactive and published by Sony Computer Entertainment for the PlayStation 2.
+It is the last installment of the series to be released on the PlayStation 2.

 Combined Assault's campaign mode offers 18 missions.
 The game takes place in the fictional country of Adjikistan.
-The country is supposedly situated somewhere in the Afghanistan/Pakistan region of Central Asia, featuring a number of different environment and climate zones—allowing for the game to feature a wide variety of landscapes and settings while working within one large, connected story.
+The country is supposedly situated somewhere in Central Asia near Afghanistan and Pakistan, featuring a number of different environment and climate zones—allowing for the game to feature a wide variety of landscapes and settings while working within one large, connected story.

 The online servers for this game, along with other PlayStation 2 and PlayStation Portable SOCOM titles, were shut down on August 31, 2012.